 A different educational approach

-To be honest I can only be positive about Tesla.
-What I like is that it deviated completely from an old fashioned educational program.
-At university most you do is read papers and books.
-I think especially in science you are shaped to have a strong focus on details, be critical but also be restricted in behaving neutrally and in a somewhat impersonal form.
-In real life, I think your social behaviour is as important as your knowledge and therefore should not be forgotten in education.
+To be honest, I can only be positive about Tesla.
+I like that it differs completely from an old fashioned educational program.
+At university you mostly read papers and books.
+I think especially in science you are shaped to focus on details, be critical but also restricted in behaving neutrally in a somewhat impersonal form.
+While in reality I believe your social behavior is as important as your knowledge and should therefore not be forgotten in education.

-Tesla is focusing better on the social side.
-More attention will be given to gaining knowledge by people instead of by books.
-Because experts can tell you much better what is really important for your project.
-Another plus is that you get contacts for who you can work for after your study.
-Lots of workshops and lectures are given by successful people in order to develop more professional skills.
+Tesla also focuses on the social side.
+More attention is given to gaining knowledge by people instead of by books, because experts can provide you quickly with important information for your project.
+Another plus is that you get the chance to network, which might help you with finding a job after your studies.
+Lots of workshops and lectures are given by successful people to ensure that you develop more professional skills.
 A project with impact will be done for a real client taking into account social and business aspects next to science.

 What I really like about Tesla

-In presentation trainings you also learn to focus more on who the audience is and how to convince, inform or motivate them.
-It is sometimes not important to explain exactly how something works, but more that you leave a good impression.
+In presentation trainings you also learn to focus on who the audience is and how to convince, inform or motivate them.
+Sometimes it is not important to explain the details, but rather to leave a good impression.

-With my group I did a project for FrieslandCampina in which we had to find out whether setting up a sustainable energy company is a good strategy for them.
-We analysed the whole energy landscape and came with an accurate cost estimation for the future of this energy company.
-We checked our findings with experts, such as CEO’s from energy companies in the Netherlands.
-We had lots of scientific appearing graphs, calculations and theories about the energy markets, which are very complex.
-At our presentation it was important to show in a simple way what the advantage is for FrieslandCampina.
-With a simple main question to answer, how does the farmer profit and when?
-A small amount of people is really interested in what we exactly have done and how.
-The ones who are can just read our report for it.
-It is not unlikely that this energy company will start in the future, which I think is very nice to have been involved in.
+With my group I worked on a project for FrieslandCampina in which we investigated whether setting up a sustainable energy company is a good strategy for our client.
+We analysed the whole energy landscape and provided our client with an accurate cost estimation for their future as an energy company.
+We validated our findings with experts, such as CEO’s from energy companies in the Netherlands.
+We developed lots of complex scientific appearing graphs, calculations and theories about the energy markets.
+At the end of the semester we presented our findings to FrieslandCampina.
+With a simple main question to answer – how does the farmer profit and when?
+It is not unlikely that FrieslandCampina will start an energy company in the future, and I am happy to have contributed to this change.

 Why you should you do Tesla?